Back

 That vision accelerated in 2024 when Kalavapriikki took over a new production facility — coincidentally the same location where the founder had started his fish industry career 25 years earlier.
 Extensive renovations began immediately, and by October 2024.
 The first equipment had been installed, including a state-of-the-art BAADER filleting line.

-Industrial touchscreen display showing a schematic of a production line in a factory setting.
+Control panel screen showing a schematic of a packaging line in a factory setting.

 B